quantwizard/gittest/readme.txt

 Git is a cool tool
-Git has branch management function
+Git is used to manage code